Where to Camp in Christchurch

 Freedom Camping in Christchurch

 Freedom camping in Christchurch is only permitted to those with a certified self-contained vehicle.
 Freedom camping in a non-self-contained vehicle or tent is illegal.
 Those in a self-contained campervan can camp for a maximum of two nights in most of the public areas in the city.
-There are no time restrictions for freedom camping in Yaldhurst, Islington and Templeton (the area beyond Christchurch Airport).
-Prohibited freedom camping areas to all vehicles include:
+However, freedom camping is prohibited in the following areas:

 • Christchurch city centre (anywhere enclosed in Deans Ave, Harper Ave, Bealey Ave, Fitzgerald Ave and Moorhouse Ave)